Clickport

 What AI traffic looks like when you can see it

 The market share breakdown tells you where to focus.
 ChatGPT drives 87.4% of all AI referral traffic, according to Conductor.
-Perplexity accounts for roughly 15-22%.
-Gemini is the fastest-growing, up 388% year over year.
-Claude sends the smallest volume but its visitors convert at 16.8%, the highest of any AI platform.
+Perplexity accounts for roughly 18-22%.
+Gemini is the fastest-growing at 10-14% of AI referrals.
+Claude sends less volume but its visitors convert at 16.8%, the highest of any AI platform.

 AI REFERRAL TRAFFIC BY PLATFORM